jackokring/mint-python-adapta/README.md

   setting the virtual environment not being automatic, or maybe you don't need a debug terminal.
 You also get an icon made.
 For other icons, don't use a command name, just make a `.svg` and pick a unique ID.
 It also makes a mimetype for the application icon.
+Put the application icon in `ìcon_base` before `./pydo.sh` so the document mimetype icon is also made.
 - `lang.sh` makes a localization file based on the user's language setting.
   Also updates the localizations if new things to translate are found.